118th Rifle Division: Defense of Pskov

 While senior German officers argued over future strategy and their forces struggled to overcome the swampy terrain on both sides of the Velikaya the XXXXI Motorized Corps fended off heavy Soviet counterattacks at Ostrov on July 6–7 and the following day captured Pskov, utterly compromising the remaining Stalin Line defenses and largely isolating the 111th and 118th Divisions on the west bank.
-On the night of July 8 General Glovatskii twice requested permission from Kosobutskii by phone to pull back across the river.
-This was granted on the second attempt, but Glovatskii did not get the order in writing and Kosobutskii failed to inform him that two regiments of the 111th were to withdraw over the same bridge.
+On the night of July 8 General Glovatsky twice requested permission from Kosobutsky by phone to pull back across the river.
+This was granted on the second attempt, but Glovatsky did not get the order in writing and Kosobutsky failed to inform him that two regiments of the 111th were to withdraw over the same bridge.
 As the two divisions converged they became intermixed and command and control were lost.
 Further, as the retreat was underway an engineering officer of the 111th, without authorization or immediate threat, ordered the bridge destroyed.
 Up to two regiments of each rifle division were forced to cross the Velikaya using improvised means under German fire, at considerable cost.
-On July 16 Kosobutskii was arrested for unauthorized withdrawal from positions and sentenced to 10 years imprisonment although in the event he would be released in October 1942 and return to corps command.
+On July 16 Kosobutsky was arrested for unauthorized withdrawal from positions and sentenced to 10 years imprisonment although in the event he would be released in October 1942 and return to corps command.

-Glovatskii was in turn arrested on July 19 and faced a tribunal in Leningrad on the 26th.
+Glovatsky was in turn arrested on July 19 and faced a tribunal in Leningrad on the 26th.
 Because he had no written order to justify his withdrawal and Kosobutskii denied having given him the order verbally he was condemned to death and executed by firing squad on August 3.
 He was one of two general officers in command of rifle divisions to suffer this fate during the war (the other being Maj.
 Gen. S. G. Galaktionov of the 30th Mountain Rifle Division).
-Glovatskii remained on the books as commander of the 118th until Col. Afanasii Ivanovich Safronov took over on August 20.
+Glovatsky remained on the books as commander of the 118th until Col. Afanasy Safronov took over on August 20.
 Glovatskii would be officially rehabilitated in 1958.